 Friday 7th - Sunday 16th August.

-View the Falmouth Week 2014 programme here or click the image to the left to give an idea of what to look forward to in 2015.
+View last years Falmouth Week programme here or click the image to the left to give an idea of what to look forward to in 2015.

 A big thank you to all the sponsors, partners and volunteers without whom Falmouth Week would not be the success it is.
-We will be adding more videos to the FWvideos page over the coming weeks so check back to see highlights of 2014.
+You can view videos of the week here FWvideos page

 Video highlights of the Working Boat fleet sailing in Falmouth Week filmed by the www.breeze-studio.co.uk

 Falmouth Week has grown into one of the largest sailing regatta's in the south west with keelboats, multihulls and traditional yachts racing over seven days of competition which starts on the first Sunday.

 The beautiful waters of Falmouth Bay and the Carrick Roads are perfect sailing waters.
 This is where Olympic champion and America Cup hero Ben Ainslie first learnt to sail and where numerous national sailing championships are held.
 Falmouth was the home coming port for round-the-world yachtswoman, Ellen MacArthur and where news was first heard of the death of Nelson!
 This part of Cornwall really is part of Britain’s’ maritime history, so much so we even have our own national maritime Museum.